Racism in Canada: Overview

-Canadian author and journalist Terry Glavin claims that white Canadians consider themselves to be mostly free of racial prejudice, perceiving the country to be a "more inclusive society" than its direct neighbor the United States, a notion that has come under criticism.
-For instance, Galvin cites the treatment of the Aboriginal population in Canada as evidence of Canada's own racist tendencies.
-These perceptions of inclusion and "colour-blindness" have also been challenged in recent years by scholars such as Constance Backhouse stating that white supremacy is still prevalent in the country's legal system, with blatant racism created and enforced through the law.
-According to one commentator, Canadian "racism contributes to a self-perpetuating cycle of criminalization and imprisonment".
-In addition, throughout Canada's history there have been laws and regulations that have negatively affected a wide variety of races, religions, and groups of persons.
+Canadian author and journalist Terry Glavin claims that white Canadians consider themselves to be mostly free of racial prejudice, perceiving the country to be a "more inclusive society" than its direct neighbor, the United States.
+This notion has come under criticism.
+For instance, Glavin cites the treatment of Aboriginal populations as evidence of Canada's own racist tendencies.
+These perceptions of inclusion and "colour-blindness" have also been challenged in recent years by scholars such as Constance Backhouse, who argue that white supremacy remains prevalent in Canadian institutions.
+According to some commentators, racism in Canada contributes to a self-perpetuating cycle of criminalization and imprisonment.
+In 2019, the English and Art departments at Kwantlen Polytechnic University held an exhibition titled Maple-Washing: A Disruption, which used art and historical interpretation to challenge sanitized narratives of Canadian history.